Genius-gambit/ft_irc/README.md

 1. ~~Initialise Channels.~~
 2. ~~Implement Unique channels in the server.~~
 3. ~~Implement Unique clients in particular channels.~~
-4. Kick Client with the nickname along with sending a message to all the clients in a particular channel.
+4. ~~Kick Client with the nickname along with sending a message to all the clients in a particular channel.~~
 5. ~~Authentication Part for the clients.~~
 6. ~~Parsing for nickname.~~
-7. Quit command needs to be implemented which leads to kick clients from their respective channelsand also send a message.
+7. ~~Quit command needs to be implemented which leads to kick clients from their respective channelsand also send a message.~~
 8. ~~Implementation of channels along with passwords.~~
 9. ~~Implementation of granting access to clients who give correct password to the channels for joining in.~~
+10. Implement File transfer.

 #### WJS
 1. Implement server